-Since its founding the primary purpose of the Sigma Alpha Mu Foundation has been to provide financial aid and recognition of outstanding scholarship to student members of the Fraternity.
-Today the primary source of student aid and recognition are the Foundation's Lawrence D. Schaffter Endowed Scholarship Programand Guller Young Scholarsawards.
-Since its inception in 1962 the Foundation has awarded more than 2,000 scholarships and awards totaling in excess of $2,500,000.
+Since its founding, the primary purpose of the Sigma Alpha Mu Foundation has been to provide financial aid and recognition of outstanding scholarship to student members of the Fraternity.
+Today the primary source of student aid and recognition are the Foundation's Lawrence D. Schaffer Endowed Scholarship Programand Guller Young Scholar Awards.
+Since its inception in 1962, the Foundation has awarded more than 2,500 scholarships and awards totaling in excess of $3,000,000.

 How to Endow a Sigma Alpha Mu Scholarship As Part of the Lawrence D. Schaffer Endowed Scholarship Program

 Fratres and friends of Sigma Alpha Mu may endow a permanent scholarship award through the Foundation's endowed scholarship program with a gift of $25,000 or more.
-Each $25,000 of endowment will support an annual award of $1000.
 Scholarship endowments may be funded over several years by an individual or group of individuals.
 The donor(s) may propose criterion for the scholarship such as specific chapter, major/minor, or other areas of interest; all criterion must be consistent with the Foundation's mission and regulations regarding public foundations.
 All scholarship awards are determined by the Foundation's Scholarship Selection Committee.

-For more information on how to establish a new Sigma Alpha Mu Foundation scholarship please contact Foundation Director Aaron Girson at firstname.lastname@example.org.
+For more information on how to establish a new Sigma Alpha Mu Foundation scholarship please contact Nancy Dietmeyer at email@example.com.

 Jacob Gordon is the 2016 Helen Schwartz Scholarship recipient.
 The Helen Schwartz Scholarship is for outstanding leadership of a colony that has grown to a chapter.
 He is a SAM legacy--his father also was part of the Mu Chi chapter at Michigan State.